PREAMBLE AND SUMMARY

 This report provides information on the status and development of the nuclear power programme in Pakistan.
 It also summarizes the organizational aspects of the nuclear power programme and provides information about the relevant legislative and regulatory framework in the country.

-There are five operating nuclear power plants and two under construction in Pakistan.
-The nuclear power technology infrastructure and related domestic workforce is poised to support expansion of the State’s nuclear power programme.
+There are six operating nuclear power plants in Pakistan and one under construction.
+Adequate infrastructure and human resources are available and being strengthened to support the planned expansion of the country’s nuclear power programme.

 1. COUNTRY ENERGY OVERVIEW

 1.1.
 ENERGY INFORMATION

 The Government of Pakistan (herein referred to as the Government) has formulated several policies for the development of the power sector in the past.
 The aims of these policies were elimination of inefficiencies in existing generation, transmission and distribution systems, as well as diversification of the energy generation mix, with maximum utilization of indigenous energy resources to supply reliable, affordable and clean electricity to the general public.

 The National Power Policy 2013 issued by the Government aimed to develop an efficient and consumer-centric power generation, transmission and distribution system that could meet the needs of the people and boost the economy of the country in a sustainable and affordable manner.
 The goals of the policy were explicitly defined, as were the resulting targets and the extent of meeting the targets, which would gauge the success of the policy.
 Targets of the prescribed policy included complete elimination of load shedding; decreasing the average cost of electricity generation to below 10 Pakistani rupee/kWh; a decrease in transmission and distribution losses from 23–25% to 16%; an increase in the revenue collection from the current 85% to 95%; and a reduction in the time required for decision making at the ministry level or other related departments to a minimum.